juji-io/datalevin/doc/transact.md

 # Transactions in Datalevin

 Datalevin relies on the transaction mechanism of the underlying key-value store, LMDB (Lightening Memory-Mapped Database), to achieve ACID.
+Datalevin transaction and LMDB transaction have an one-to-one correspondence.

 In LMDB, read and write are independent and do not block each other.
 Read requires a read transaction.
 Write requires a read-write transaction.
 These are